 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where rouxelite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where rouxelite typically forms.
 If you start seeing cinnabar, stibnite, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous radial aggregates habit, so train your eye for that shape before scanning the outcrop.